-Reducing inequalities and social exclusion in Europe (80 million people at risk of poverty, 14 million young people not in education, employment or training), overcoming the economic and financial crisis and tackling unemployment (12% in EU and above 20% of youth unemployment in 2012) are crucial challenges for the future of Europe.
+Reducing inequalities and social exclusion in Europe are crucial challenges for the future of Europe.
 At the same time, there is great potential for Europe through opportunities provided, for example, by new forms of innovation and by the engagement of citizens.
 Supporting inclusive, innovative and reflective societies is a prerequisite for a sustainable European integration.

 EU research and innovation will address social exclusion, discriminations and various forms of inequalities.
 It will explore new forms of innovation and strengthen the evidence base for the Innovation Union, the European Research Area and other relevant EU policies.
 It will promote coherent and effective cooperation with third countries.
 Finally, it will address the issues of memories, identities, tolerance and cultural heritage.